Amaroo Park: History

 Amaroo Park was built by Industrialist Oscar Glaser as part of a plan to build a full motorsport complex.
-This began with a hillclimb track, as well as a dirt short track, a motocross track, a little used speedway track, and finally the main (relatively short) 1.8km bitumen track.
+This began with a hillclimb track, as well as a dirt short track, a motocross track, a little used speedway track, and finally the main (relatively short) 1.8 km bitumen track.
 A full length Grand Prix circuit was planned but never built.
 The name Amaroo comes from the Aboriginal word meaning beautiful place.

 The first motorcycle meeting was held on 26 February with a 30 lap production race won by Larry Simons on a BSA Mk.ll Spitfire in heavy rain.

 The official opening meeting, promoted by the Amaroo Sporting Country Club, was held on 12 March 1967 with attendance restricted to members of several motoring clubs, around 1000 spectators visiting.
 The first event open to the general public was held on 9 April.
 More events followed, however poor spectator attendances blamed in part on poor facilities lead to the temporary closure of the circuit in mid 1968.